rmitchellscott/xovi-qmd-extensions/README.md

 Override new page creation to use reMarkable 2 dimensions.
 Designed to allow better interoperability between Move and reMarkable 2.
 Designed for use alongside preventNotebookZoomOut.qmd on the Move.

+### disableSelectionAutoScroll.qmd
+Disable the auto scrolling when moving a selection added in 3.24.

 ### fixPageNumberOnSlider.qmd
 3.23 and 3.24 only.
 Restores the z-index for the pageLabel element so it appears on top of the page slider like in previous versions.